Amandeep-98/AmandeepKBookStore/README.md

 feeling unwell from last few days so i'm back again to try and run the next part of the assignment and here we go i just added the models to icovertyperepository and covertype repository.

 10:04pm i started running the program but its not working........
+ 10:29pm i deleted the covertype and icovertype files even then progra…

+…m is but ot building successfully. :(